There are three reasons why you should know your camera basics inside out for great photos:

 - To be certain that you’ll get the shot, even in challenging situations

-How many shots have you missed because you were fiddling with your camera?
+How many candid photography moments have you missed because you were fiddling with your camera?

 How to avoid photography failure when the pressure is on